idsc2026/idsc2026.github.io/_pages/wrap-up.md

 ### 🌍 The "Hope" Algorithm: Ground Truth Impact & Complete Feedbacks

-Based on empirical survey data compiled from the official file *IDSC 2026 Participant Feedback & Impact Survey (Responses).xlsx*, components yielded brilliant satisfaction data: **Overall Experience locked an average 4.42 / 5.00**, workshop helpfulness hit **4.46 / 5.00**, format organization hit **4.25 / 5.00**, and **96% of all respondents confirmed that the challenge directly escalated or solidified their path towards Healthcare AI**.
+Based on empirical survey data compiled from the official participant feedbacks, components yielded brilliant satisfaction data: **Overall Experience locked an average 4.42 / 5.00**, workshop helpfulness hit **4.46 / 5.00**, format organization hit **4.25 / 5.00**, and **96% of all respondents confirmed that the challenge directly escalated or solidified their path towards Healthcare AI**.

 #### 🎤 Hackers in Their Own Words (Survey Logs)
 The qualitative text logs reveal how the teams successfully bridged the gap between mathematical abstraction and clinical utility: